Oceans and the Carbon Cycle

 How do oceans absorb carbon dioxide?
 Where does the absorbed carbon go?
 If fossil fuel emissions continue to increase, can oceans continue to absorb greater and greater amounts of carbon dioxide from the atmosphere?
 Or will carbon uptake by oceans slow down?
-These are all essential questions that climate scientists and oceanographers are working to answer.
+These are all important questions that climate scientists and oceanographers are working to answer.

-After completing this investigation, you should be able to:
+After completing this Lab, you should be able to:

-Keeping Track of What You LearnThroughout these labs, you will find two kinds of questions.
+Keeping Track of What You LearnThroughout these labs, you will find three kinds of questions.

 - Checking In questions are intended to keep you engaged and focused on key concepts and to allow you to periodically check if the material is making sense.
 These questions are often accompanied by hints or answers to let you know if you are on the right track.